apache/beam/website/src/contribute/index.md

 You also need to [install Go](https://golang.org/doc/install]).

+gLinux users should configure their machines for sudoless Docker.

 ### Connect With the Beam community

 1. Consider subscribing to the [dev@ mailing list]({{ site.baseurl}}/community/contact-us/), especially